FStarLang/FStar/examples/dm4free/README.md

   * order of arguments
   * extra thunking
   * error labeling
+  * subtyping problems when uncurrying (see below)

-- change the elaboration of the match to push the return _inside_ the branches instead of wrapping the whole branch on the outside (better for Z3)
+- (done) change the elaboration of the match to push the return _inside_ the branches instead of wrapping the whole branch on the outside (better for Z3)
 - make this work with parametrized effects (i.e. ST) #706